MSU-HPC User Guide

 • A role account is a user account shared by one or more users.

-• Role accounts follow the naming convention role-baseprojectname.
+• Role accounts follow the naming convention: role-baseprojectname.

 • There can be only one role account per MSU-HPC project, and a role account can be only assigned to a single project.

-• A role account is managed like a project (ex. membership is managed by the Account Managers on the NOAA-HPC Project Management by Project” page).
-Any MSU-HPC user can be a member of the role account, but it is recommended that they also be a member of the base project.
+• Role accounts are managed by the same Account Managers as the base project.
+A role account is managed like a project (ex. membership is managed by the Account Managers on the NOAA-HPC Project Management by Project” page).

 • No passwords or Duo will be assigned to Role accounts.